 Home Buyer Guide

-In the state of Oklahoma, when you go to purchase a home, most people choose to have it inspected.
-Oklahoma inspectors cannot comment on anything that the state has not provided them specific training for.
+In most cases, when someone goes to purchase a home, they choose to have it inspected.
+However, in many areas, inspectors cannot comment on anything that the state has not provided them specific training for.

-In the state of Oklahoma, inspectors are not given wildlife training, only pest control training.
-Because of this evil loop hole with Oklahoma inspections and some people not being honest enough on their disclosure statements (the line that says "is there anything else you have had a problem with in this house that you have or have not remedied?"), buyers often buy brand new or older homes with existing or unprofessionally "fixed" wildlife issues which were covered up to sell the house.
+Home inspectors are not typically given wildlife training, only pest control training.
+Because of this evil loop hole, and because some people not being honest enough on their disclosure statements (the line that says "is there anything else you have had a problem with in this house that you have or have not remedied?"), buyers often buy brand new or older homes with existing or unprofessionally "fixed" wildlife issues which were covered up to sell the house.
 We find it especially disheartening when we inspect new or one previous owner homes and find proof that they tried to remedy or disguise a wildlife problem prior to selling.
 New homeowners have enough on their plates and do not expect to move into a new home and have to spend hundreds or thousands to remedy a wildlife dilemma that the builder or previous homeowner tried to hide.